Integrating large language models and active inference to understand eye movements in reading and dyslexia: Discussion

 Large language models, like BERT \citep{Devlin20194171} and GPT (Generative Pre-trained Transformer) \citep{radford2019language}, have demonstrated remarkable performance in various natural language processing tasks, including question answering, language translation, text classification, and sentence prediction.
 These models can learn essential linguistic structures without external supervision, making them valuable tools to explore language processing in the brain \citep{manning2020emergent,goldstein2022shared}.
 However, they lack the \emph{active} strategies employed by human readers, such as the ability to make saccades selectively on the most informative parts of the text \citep{ferro2010reading,norris2006bayesian}.

-To capture active reading, we integrate BERT \citep{Devlin20194171} into a hierarchical active inference framework \citep{friston2010free,parr2022active}.
-Active inference is a theoretical framework that describes how the brain employs probabilistic inference over a generative model to effectively sample sensory inputs, minimizing variational free energy or prediction errors.
+To capture active reading, we integrate BERT \citep{Devlin20194171} into a hierarchical active inference framework \citep{friston2010free}.
+Active inference is a theoretical framework that describes how the brain employs probabilistic inference over a generative model to effectively sample sensory inputs, minimizing variational free energy or prediction errors -- and that has been applied too many tasks, such as perceptual processing, goal-directed navigation, robot control, and social interaction \citep{hwang2018dealing,maisto2023interactive,oliver2021empirical,van2023bridging,priorelli2023modeling,parr2022active}.
 For modeling reading, we utilize a hierarchical generative model, aligning with evidence suggesting that language processing in the brain operates through hierarchically organized predictions and prediction errors \citep{schmitt2021predicting,caucheteux2023evidence,heilbron2022hierarchy}.

 By placing BERT at the top of the hierarchy, we ensure accurate next-word predictions and the model's capability to tackle real-world reading tasks.
 Beyond next-word prediction, our hierarchical model facilitates both inferring the content being read and predicting future elements across different linguistic levels, such as syllables, words, and sentences.
 Our simulation results demonstrate the model's perfect accuracy in inferring words (Simulation 1) and sentences (Simulation 2) during reading.
 Additionally, this hierarchical structure enables the model to read novel words not present in BERT's vocabulary (Simulation 3), assembling them syllable-by-syllable, representing the nonlexical (or sublexical) route in dual route theories of reading \citep{coltheart2005modeling}.
 Moreover, the model can incorporate prior knowledge, like the topic of the sentence, to expedite the reading process (Simulation 4).
 Significantly, the model offers interpretability through its alignment of distinct levels with established linguistic constituents (sentences, words, syllables), which could correspond to distributed neural populations or cell assemblies within the brain \citep{heilbron2022hierarchy,pulvermuller1999words}.
 While delving into the neural mechanisms that underlie this proposed framework extends beyond the confines of this article, future studies could encompass the simulation of neuronal dynamics during the inference process, in terms of variational free energy minimization \citep{friston2017active,isomura2022experimental}.